jerdman81/GoldBadgeChallenges/README.md

     1. [Outing.cs](./04_KomodoOutings.Repository/Outing.cs) This contains the POCOS.
     2. [BadgeRepository.cs](./04_KomodoOutings.Repository/Outing.cs) This contains the CRUD methods.
     3. [ProgramUI.cs](./04_KomodoOutings.UI/ProgramUI.cs) This is the console code.

+- The main challenge of this task was to perform calculations to return the total outing costs and create methods to return costs only by a certain type of event.